 We all know Amazon.com.
 Who hasn’t heard about Amazon?
-Unfortunately, this stock is not accessible to the typical trader because it’s a costly stock.
-For this reason, most traders will use all kind of options strategies, mostly selling options to take advantage of time decay and being paid a credit up front for taking the trade.
+Unfortunately, this stock is not accessible to the typical trader because it’s costly.
+For this reason, most traders will use all kinds of options strategies, mostly selling options to take advantage of time decay and being paid a credit upfront for taking the trade.
 That’s what the typical trader can aspire to if interested in trading Amazon.

-Amazon continues to evolve as a company and stock and has become a critical supply channel for many consumers in an age where COVID-19 has influences the world economies so much.
-Amazon is in an excellent position to grow both its retail marketplace business and its AWS cloud services segment.
-Amazon’s Prime members enjoy what is arguably the best fulfillment infrastructure including Prime shipping and expanded digital content.
+Amazon continues to evolve as a company and stock and has become a critical supply channel for many consumers in an age where COVID-19 has greatly influenced the world economies.
+Amazon is in an excellent position to grow its retail marketplace business and AWS cloud services segment.
+Amazon’s Prime members enjoy the best fulfilment infrastructure, including Prime shipping and expanded digital content.

-Following the stock split announcements from Tesla and Apple, Amazon stock is likely to be the next to do so.
-The split will not affect the technical analysis presented below though.
-But considering the current price of the Amazon stock, it would seem like at least a 10:1 stock split would be the right way to go.
+Following the stock split announcements from Tesla and Apple, Amazon stock will likely be the next to do so.
+The split will not affect the technical analysis presented below, though.
+But considering the current price of Amazon stock, it would seem like at least a 10:1 stock split would be the right way to go.

-Although investors know that stock splits don’t add any value on a purely economic basis, they can definitely provide a sort of a psychological lift.
+Although investors know that stock splits don’t add any value purely economically, they can provide a sort of a psychological lift.

-Take a look at Amazon supply and demand technical analysis below.
+Take a look at Amazon’s supply and demand technical analysis below.
 You will see Amazon’s monthly timeframe and a strong demand imbalance located around $2,500 per share.
 Will Amazon AMZN stock pull back so low?
-I don’t know, but after such a strong impulse we usually see a much more significant retracement and correction, generally to the origin of the move.
-It could take a few months for such a correction to happen and Amazon could keep on rallying a bit more for a couple of more months.
+I don’t know, but after such a strong impulse, we usually see a much more significant retracement and correction, generally to the move’s origin.
+It could take a few months for such a correction to happen, and Amazon could keep rallying a bit more for a couple more months.
 The forecast provided below for Amazon stock is a long-term, short-term and intraday stock strategies will allow you to trade on the way down.

 Should we buy shares of Amazon right now in September 2020?
-Definitely not.
-The stock is very costly and we are expecting a bigger correction.
+Not.
+The stock is very costly, and we are expecting a bigger correction.